Student Absences/Excusing Children

 If your child’s whereabouts are unknown, every effort will be made to reach you using the phone numbers you have provided.
 Please make sure that your child’s school office has all current phone numbers on record.
 If you have not notified the school with the reason of an absence and the school office has exhausted all attempts to reach you, your child will be marked truant for that school day and any other school day that your child is unaccounted for.

 Taking students out of school for vacations is strongly discouraged and is considered an unexcused absence.
 If a student is to be absent because of a family vacation, parents should notify the school office in writing at least one week before the planned absence.
+Teachers are not required to provide homework assignments prior to the child leaving for vacation or in advance of an absence.

 Students are expected to arrive on time for school because late arrivals cause unnecessary disruption in the classroom and result in lost instruction time.
 Late arrivals must get a pass from the school office to ensure that the student is not marked absent for the day and to enable us to notify School Nutrition Services if a hot lunch is needed.
 We closely monitor students who are frequently absent or tardy.
 If truancy or tardiness becomes a problem, parents will be contacted to resolve the issue and/or disciplinary actions will take place.